fastai/course20/docs/start_scaleway.md

 ## Step 6: Launching Jupyter Notebook

-8 .
+1 .
 Once your GPU instance is ready, connect to it using SSH to launch the Jupyter Notebook application:

 ```
 ssh root@gpu-instance-ip
 ```

+2 .
 Start the Jupyter Notebook application by running the following command:

 ```
 jupyter notebook --no-browser --port=8888 --allow-root
 ```

-The flag `--no-browser` prevents opening the notebook in a browser after startup.
+The flag `--no-browser`  prevents the notebook from attempting to open in a browser after startup.
 The flag `--port=8888` specifies the port on which the notebook listens.
 It is possible to change this value to another port number if required.

 If you start the application for the first time, a link with an authentication token displays.
-Keep a note of this link as you need it in a later stop:
+Keep a note of this token as you need it in a later step:

 ```
 Copy/paste this URL into your browser when you connect for the first time,